-Las mining pools They are a group of miners that cooperate with the objective of mining blocks from a blockchain.
-The purpose of this group is to facilitate the work of mining is. and obtain equitable benefits for everyone within the group.
+Las mining pools they are a group of miners who cooperate with the objective of mining blocks of a blockchain.
+The purpose of this grouping is to facilitate the work of mining is. and obtain equitable benefits for everyone within the group.

 The creation of these groupings responds to the need to be able to satisfactorily solve the puzzles of a blockchain as the power of your network increases and the mining difficulty.
 A job that individually would be very difficult for each miner to complete.